tcoupin/leaflet-paintpolygon/README.md

             color: '#ff324a',
             weight: 1
         },
-        noUi: false               // Don't add control UI on map, you need to build your own UI (on map or not) }
+        menu: {                   // Customize menu, set to false to prevent adding control UI on map, you need to build your own UI (on map or not)
+        	drawErase: true,
+            size: true,
+            eraseAll: true
+        }
+}
 ```

 ### External control

-Add `noUi: false` in options object to prevent UI creation and bind your own UI to controls methods.
+Add `menu: false` in options object to prevent UI creation and bind your own UI to controls methods.
 See below for API and [this example](https://tcoupin.github.io/leaflet-paintpolygon/examples/2_externalcontrol.html).

 ## API